Reduction of Order: Solving Second-Order Differential Equations with Ease

 - g(x) is the forcing function (can be zero for homogeneous equations).

 If g(x) = 0, the equation is homogeneous.
-If g(x) ≠ 0, it's non-homogeneous.
+Also, if g(x) ≠ 0, it's non-homogeneous.
 The reduction of order method is primarily applicable to homogeneous equations, but we'll explore how it can be used in conjunction with other methods for non-homogeneous cases.

 The Essence of Reduction of Order